cppitems/cppitems/items/010/item.md

   swap(a, b);
   ^
 ```
+> - See [failure1.cpp](https://raw.githubusercontent.com/cppitems/cppitems/master/items/010/failure1.cpp) for the full sources of the example
 ### **S**ubstitution **f**ailure **i**s **n**ot **a**n **e**rror
 Keeping everything the same as above but removing the type alias in the function body and instead introducing a second type template parameter `D` looks like this:
 ```pmans